 |Weather||Mostly cloudy, with temperatures in the low 40s|

 My doctor told me I should not lift more than 10 pounds., so I carried a day pack containing only a rain jacket and rain pants, a down jacket, snacks, and water.

 The route I chose wasn't too strenuous.
 I elected to go up North Old Mac Trail, which included a steady ascent of nearly 1,700 feet in 3.6 miles.

-Along with a short section of the Lookout Tower Trail, North Old Mac and South Old Mac trails combine to make a nice loop around Old Mac Mountain.
+Along with a short section of the Lookout Tower Trail, the North Old Mac and South Old Mac trails combine to make a nice loop around Old Mac Mountain.

 As hikes go, there isn't a lot to say about this one.
 I hiked up the mountain.
 I hiked down.

+To be honest, the opposite is more likely to be true.
+The odds appear to be stacked against me.
 A quick look at statistics from the Appalachian Trail Conservancy (ATC) bears out that view.

-Late in the last decade the percentage of successfully completed thru-hikes had risen to 30 percent.
+Late in the last decade, the percentage of successfully completed thru-hikes had risen to 30 percent.
 Since then, though, the percentage has dropped to around 25 percent.

 Kim has been my friend, ally, coach, and advocate for nearly 38 years of marriage.
 And she is especially so now.

 I can't be certain an injury won't cause me to fail to finish.
 I can't prevent that or some other external reason from forcing me to quit.
 It could happen, and perhaps it is likely to happen.